Menu for selecting SSH keys to load

 }

-• Provide what key $option will be added
+- Provide what key

-• where $option is the filename with path
+$optionis the filename with path

-• where ssh-add is the actual command to add the key to the ssh agent, and
+ssh-addis the actual command to add the key to the ssh agent, and $optionis the key name with full path

 This concludes the explanation of the script.